 All materials for this course are included, so it will not be necessary to purchase any books for this course.

 This course is eligible for 3.0 CEU.

 About the Instructor

 Martha E. Banks, Ph.D., is a retired clinical and research neuropsychologist and a former professor at The College of Wooster and Kent State University.
 Dr. Banks is a graduate of Brown University and the University of Rhode Island.
 Her primary research is on traumatic brain injuries sustained by victims of intimate partner violence.
-She is known internationally as an expert on Women with Disabilities and has edited professional books that give voice to marginalized people who have been silenced.
+As a Certified Lay Speaker, she preaches about domestic violence and leads BeADisciple courses on faith communities’ responses to intimate partner violence.